 The surrendered life means that when disaster strikes, a Christian can look for hidden blessings.
 Sometimes a disaster is a firewall of protection against even worse disasters.
-At first we accept by faith that all things work together for good, and as one learns to live the surrendered life, faith increasingly becomes sight, as we develop a solid record of God coming through for us in wonderful ways as we remain under His will.
+At first we accept by faith that all things work together for good; and as one learns to live the surrendered life, faith increasingly becomes sight as we develop a solid record of God blessing us in wonderful ways as we remain under His will.

 We may appear to succeed at living according to our own will for a long time, before God brings us to conviction.
 He has no obligation to protect us when we step out from under His will.
 The center of His will, the palm of His hand, is the safest place in the universe.

 SCRIPTURE: Write what each of these verses or passages means to you and your situation.

 STUDY GUIDE (Feel free to write on the backside or use additional paper if necessary.)

 Plan of Action: (Read the handout Plan of Action and make plans as specific as possible.)